prime-slam/evops-metrics/docs_page/metrics/instance_based/fScore.md

     <span style="font-style: italic;">NDArray[Any, np.int32]</span>
     </dt>
     <dd>
-        <p>Array containing the labels of the corresponding points as a result of segmentation</p>
+        <p>Array containing the labels of points obtained as a result of segmentation</p>
     </dl>
 </dd>
 <dd class="field-odd">